-According to federal legislation you have a legal right to obtain your medical records, whether they are kept electronically or on paper.
-This legislation is a part of the Health Insurance Portability and Accounting Act (HIPAA) of 1996 as well as the Health Information Technology for Economic and Clinical Health Act (HITECH) Act of 2009.
+According to federal legislation, you have a legal right to obtain your medical records, whether they are kept electronically or on paper.
+This legislation is a part of the Health Insurance Portability and Accounting Act (HIPAA) of 1996 and the Health Information Technology for Economic and Clinical Health Act (HITECH) Act of 2009.

-This federal law gives you important privacy rights and protections with respect to health information, including important controls over how health information is used and disclosed by health plans and health care providers.
+This federal law gives you fundamental privacy rights and protections concerning health information, including essential controls over how health information is used and disclosed by health plans and health care providers.

 Federal law does not allow your records to be withheld from you unless they include information that (1) the physician thinks will harm the physician-patient relationship, (2) are part of ongoing research, or (3) contain substance abuse or mental health information.

-However, if you believe you have the right to records that you are being denied, you can file a complaint with the office of Civil Rights at the United States Department of Health and Human Services.
+However, if you believe you have the right to record that you are being denied, you can file a complaint with the Civil Rights Office at the United States Department of Health and Human Services.

-Results including x-rays and blood tests, and other information regarding how the diagnosis was established, are among the many types records you have the right to obtain.
+Results, including x-rays and blood tests, and other information regarding how the diagnosis was established, are among the many types of records you have the right to obtain.

 Medical Records Retrieval Process